 SE-2 Payment in Lieu of Property Taxes Applicant shall reimburse Pueblo County for property taxes lost due to acquisition of land in fee.

-1.8 PROJECT DETAIL 1. ntially acquire easements and minimize to extent practicable, the number of properties acquired in fee to support construction and operation of SDS.
-2. For thos lieu of ta se private properties purchased and owned in fee, make an annual payment in axes equal to the value of the taxes assessed by the Pueblo County Assessor.
-3. Payment shall be made to Pueblo County Treasury on or before April 30 of each calendar year.
-4. Upon su accessful closing of private property purchase.
-5. This mit another igation is ongoing until private properties purchased are sold or conveyed to private owner.
+- 1. Preferentially acquire easements and minimize to extent practicable, the number of private properties acquired in fee to support construction and operation of SDS. - 2.
+For those private properties purchased and owned in fee, make an annual payment in lieu of taxes equal to the value of the taxes assessed by the Pueblo County Assessor. - 3.
+Payment shall be made to Pueblo County Treasury on or before April 30 of each calendar year. - 4.
+Upon successful closing of private property purchase. - 5.
+This mitigation is ongoing until private properties purchased are sold or conveyed to another private owner.